contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Offspring thesis 3 — Exclusion of ICMS-ST from the PIS/COFINS base

 Application to the Tax Substitution regime.
-The discussion is ongoing — STJ Theme 1.125 is still on trial.
-For taxpayers subject to a significant ST regime, it is worth monitoring.
+STJ Theme 1.125 is already decided in favor of the substituted taxpayer (who can exclude the ICMS-ST from the PIS/COFINS base), with its own modulation of effects.
+For taxpayers subject to a significant ST regime, it is an already-mature recovery opportunity.

 Offspring thesis 4 — Exclusion of IPI from the PIS/COFINS base

 Each offspring thesis requires a specific analysis of admissibility, procedural viability and the risk-benefit balance.
-The firm works with case-by-case modeling.
+The TaxUp team works with case-by-case modeling.

 05